Otto Schimek: Early life

 Otto Schimek was born in Vienna, the thirteenth child of Rudolph and Maria (née Zsambeck).
 The family had fallen into hard times during the Great Depression, and was further pushed into poverty by the death of Rudolph Schimek, who had been the primary breadwinner, in 1932.
 After his father's death, Otto neglected his school duties in favor of helping his mother, a dressmaker, bring enough money in to feed the large family.

 According to his sister, Elfrida Kujak, Otto was not particularly religious as a child.
 However, he would go to church every Sunday with his mother.
 Later, after being drafted to the Wehrmacht, he carried a cross with him at all times.
 His work with his mother consumed most of his time, and he did not have too many friends.
 However, the family's neighbors spoke highly of him, and on the way to the army unit, he was allegedly bid farewell by the whole condominium located on Obere Augartenstrasse.

 Wehrmacht duties

 Schimek was seventeen years old when he was drafted.
 He initially served in Bosnia, and was later moved to southern Poland.
-As Elfrida Kujak stated after the war, while on leave some time in 1943 or early 1944, Otto told her that he did not want to kill anybody, and that he would raise his gun above heads of enemies.
+As Elfrida Kujak stated after the war, while on leave some time in 1943 or early 1944, Otto told her that he did not want to kill anybody, and that he would raise his gun above the heads of enemies.
 "My conscience is clear" - Schimek allegedly said.
 "I will not shoot people.
 These people want to return home just like me.
 This war is not Christian."

 This behavior was swiftly noted by the Army authorities.
 Schimek was warned, and then put in prison.
 He managed to escape and tried to return to Vienna, but was caught somewhere in Czechoslovakia.
 Severely beaten, Otto faced court martial for desertion, but was given a final chance.